 However, there is one thing that can make you shine above other job applicants in a bartending, serving, catering, or restaurant position, and that’s being TABC Certified.
-Read on to learn why it might be time to get your TABC certification online, the benefits of doing so, and who can offer it.
+Sometimes incorrectly referred to as a TABC license, read on to learn why it might be time to get your TABC certification online, the benefits of doing so, and who can offer it.

 TABC certification is not a legal requirement to serve alcohol, but it does offer a unique set of skills that can provide you with the upper hand in a service position.

 Those who get their TABC certification online can also revel in the knowledge that they are an upstanding and responsible member of their community.
 With information surrounding criminal and civil liability, you will have an understanding of when it is no longer safe to serve a customer alcohol.

 You will also learn about your liability in such a position, and how to protect yourself and your employer if criminal charges are filed against you regarding the service of alcohol.

 You’ve put in the hard yards, and now you’ve got a certificate to prove it.
 Congratulations!

 Now, you get to enjoy all kinds of benefits.
 You should now have a firm understanding of Texas alcohol laws, and how to manage both minors and intoxicated patrons.

 With an understanding of the law and guidelines, you may also now be more aware of how to stay within the limits of that law and those guidelines.
 What’s more, as the TABC has the power to take administrative action against your venue’s liquor license, your certification will act as a form of protection to your employer, known as the Safe Harbor Act.